14 Reasons You Might Go Broke in Retirement

 You Have No Emergency Savings

 Unfortunately, quite a few baby boomers are members of the no-emergency-savings club (or have very little saved).
-According to a Bankrate survey, 25% of boomers have no cash whatsoever put away to cover an emergency.
-Transamerica found 32% of workers report they have less than $5,000 socked away for emergencies.
+According to the Transamerica survey, the median savings in workers’ emergency savings was only $5,000; 31% of boomers said they had less than $5,000 in their emergency savings (a Bankrate survey found 25% of boomers have no cash whatsoever put away for emergencies).